- Find a Park

-- The park contains a designated remote-control glider area and a parade field popular for kite-flying.
+- The park contains a parade field popular for kite-flying.

 - A recreational license is required for fishing and shellfish harvesting at Washington state parks.
 For regulations, fishing season information, or to purchase a recreational license, visit the Washington Department of Fish and Wildlife.

 - Printable park brochure (PDF).

 Firewood and ice are available for sale in the campground.
 Snacks, water, t-shirts and souvenirs are available for sale at the park office.

 Located in Island County on Puget Sound, Fort Casey has a saltwater watercraft launch next to the Keystone ferry terminal.

 Please note: December 1, 2022 through March 1, 2023 boat ramp construction will take place.
 As a result there will be periodic boat ramp closures.
 Please contact the park office at (360) 678-4519 with any questions.

 Launching a boat at a state park requires one of the following:

 - An annual launch permit (Natural Investment Permit); or